BJUT-AIVBD/LCMA-Net/README.md

 # LCMA-Net

 ## Usage
-Run `python train.py` to train LCMA-Net.
+Modify the path in mma.yaml and then run `python train.py` to train LCMA-Net.

 ## Dataset
 All the resources contained in the dataset are free for research institutes and individuals.
 The copyright remains with the original owners of the audio/video.